 - 3. With the mower in an upright position, start the engine outdoors, and let it run until it reaches normal operating temperature to evaporate any water remaining on the engine. - 4.
-While the engine is running, operate the blade control lever 4 or 5 times to expel water from the blade control mechanism.
-Allow the blade(s) to spin for several minutes to ensure that no water remains. - 5.
-Stop the engine and allow it to cool. - 6.
+Stop the engine and allow it to cool. - 5.
 After the lawn mower is clean and dry, touch up any damaged paint, and coat other areas that may rust with a light film of oil.
 Lubricate the control cable cores with a silicone spray lubricant.